batistagroup/DirectMultiStep/README.md

 The preprint for this work is posted on [arXiv](https://arxiv.org/abs/2405.13983).

-- [Data/Dataset.py](/DirectMultiStep/Data/Dataset.py) definition of custom torch Datasets used for training and evaluation.
-- [Data/process.py](/DirectMultiStep/Data/process.py) scripts to preprocess PaRoutes dataset and create training and evaluation partitions.
+- [Data/process.py](/Data/process.py) scripts to preprocess PaRoutes dataset and create training and evaluation partitions.
 - [Models/Architecture.py](/DirectMultiStep/Models/Architecture.py) contains definitions of Encoder, Decoder, and combining Seq2Seq module.
 - [Models/Training.py](/DirectMultiStep/Models/Training.py) definition of Lightning Training class
 - [Models/Configure.py](/DirectMultiStep/Models/Configure.py) definiton of model config
 - [Models/Generation.py](/DirectMultiStep/Models/Generation.py) implementation of beam search using python lists
 - [Models/TensorGen.py](/DirectMultiStep/Models/TensorGen.py) implementation of beam search using torch.Tensors to maximize GPU efficiency.
 Warning: the current algorithm works properly only with batch_size=1 inputs (PRs welcome).
+- [Utils/Dataset.py](/DirectMultiStep/Utils/Dataset.py) definition of custom torch Datasets used for training and evaluation.
+- [Utils/PreProcess.py](/DirectMultiStep/Utils/PreProcess.py) all functions related to preprocessing of the PaRoutes dataset (used by [Data/process.py](/Data/process.py))
+- [Utils/PostProcess.py](/DirectMultiStep/Utils/PostProcess.py) all functions needed to postprocess results of beam search and run evaluations
+- [Utils/Visualize.py](/DirectMultiStep/Utils/Visualize.py) function that draws the synthesis tree as a pdf

 For training see: